skin tag Removal Solihull

 Mostly matching the skin’s tone, skin tags can sometimes appear darker due to hyperpigmentation.
 If a tag twists, it might lose blood flow and turn black, adding an unexpected twist to its usual appearance.

-Uncertainty surrounds the exact cause of skin tags.
+The cause of skin tags remains unclear.
 The fact that they usually appear in skin folds suggests that friction may be a contributing factor.
+An external layer of skin, along with blood vessels and collagen, forms skin tags.

+Skin tags are thought to be caused by HPV (human papillomavirus), according to research published in 2008.
+The researchers analysed 37 skin tags from various body sites in this study.
+Nearly half of the skin tags examined tested positive for HPV DNA.
 It's possible that insulin resistance, which can lead to type 2 diabetes and prediabetes, is also involved in the formation of skin tags.
-Insulin resistance is characterized by a reduced ability to absorb glucose from the bloodstream.
+Insulin resistance is characterised by a reduced ability to absorb glucose from the bloodstream.

-Due to pregnancy hormones and weight gain, this could be a contributing factor to this phenomenon.
-Multiple skin tags can signify a hormonal imbalance or an endocrine problem in rare cases, but this is extremely rare.
+Researchers found that multiple skin tags were linked to diabetes, obesity, and high triglyceride levels.
+Pregnancy is also associated with skin tags.
+Pregnancy hormones and weight gain could be contributing factors to this phenomenon.
+Multiple skin tags can indicate a hormonal imbalance or an endocrine problem, but this is extremely rare.

 - We use this non-invasive method to freeze the skin tag with liquid nitrogen.